msathe-tech/standalone-abm/updated_README.md

 STATUS: READY
 ```

 3. Before proceeding to create your GCE instance, ensure you have a VPC network.
-For this workshop, please create a default network through the following command. **NOTE**: Please replace `myProject` with your project ID.
+For this workshop, please create a default network through the following command.

 ```
 gcloud compute networks create default --subnet-mode=auto --mtu=1460 --bgp-routing-mode=regional